 - Family members complaining that the TV is too loud

 - Joining in group conversations becomes difficult

-Witnesses may help with your case in providing further evidence of your exposure, but don’t worry if you’re not in touch with anybody that you worked with when you were exposed, as we can still proceed with your claim.
+- We may also take statements from witnesses, as they can provide further evidence of your exposure.
+Don’t worry if you’re not in touch with anybody that you worked with when you were exposed as we can still move forward with your claim.

-There is a three-year time limit on all claims for industrial deafness/tinnitus from the date you knew or ought to know you were suffering with the condition.
+There is a three-year time limit on all claims for industrial deafness or tinnitus from the date you knew or ought to have known that you were suffering with the condition.

 We're happy to help

 We're happy to call you

 Simply click below to arrange a call